 When a student is absent from school or leaves school without the knowledge or permission of the school and the parent/guardian, that student is considered truant and/or unexcused and will enter into the school's disciplinary program.
-This includes students who check themselves out at the office without approval from parents, teachers or office personnel.
-Discipline for truancy will be as follows and outlined by the Discipline system:
+This includes students who check themselves out at the office without approval from parents, teachers, or office personnel.
+Discipline for truancy is outlined in the school's discipline fire chart.